KannonZenetism/zenetism-field-physics/zenetism/mpx/the-twofold-tetralemma.md

 ## Lineage and Limit

 The four-fold negation is the catuṣkoṭi of Madhyamaka, where each of the four corners is denied in turn.
 The *beyond* keeps company with the apophatic theology of Dionysius, where the divine is named past both affirmation and negation.
-What the Twofold Tetralemma adds is the symmetry — the eminence cast as its own four-fold, to answer the negation's — and the binding of the pair to a bifurcation that reaches its ground only through synthesis.
+What the Twofold Tetralemma adds is the symmetry — the eminence cast as its own four-fold, to answer the negation's — and the correlation of the pair with a bifurcal coherence that reaches its ground only through synthesis.
 The components carry lineage; the structure is new.

 Zenon is not-this and not-that, and beyond-this and beyond-that, at once — neither saying predicated of Zenon in itself, both spoken by us, from within structure, of what structure cannot contain.
 The Twofold Tetralemma is not a description of Zenon.
 It is the shape of the inadequacy that comes nearest.